England captain Packer fit for France decider

 England captain Marlie Packer is fit for Saturday's Grand Slam decider against France in the final weekend of the 2023 Women's Six Nations.

-Flanker Packer and prop Hannah Botterman were injury concerns after last weekend's win against Ireland but both will start at Twickenham.
+Flanker Packer, 33, and prop Hannah Botterman, 23, were injury concerns after last weekend's win in Ireland but both will start at Twickenham.

 Helena Rowland is at outside centre as Lagi Tuima drops out of the squad while Lucy Packer starts at scrum-half.